 Licensed counseling sessions required for all clients.

-Miracles happen more then we know.
+Miracles happen more than we know.
 There are so many things that happen in a person’s life that it’s hard to keep track.
-But one of the main reasons that I say Miracles happen more then we know is because it was a Miracle when the Lord saved my life.
+But one of the main reasons that I say Miracles happen more than we know is because it was a Miracle when the Lord saved my life.

 LLF Photo Gallery

 On October 28, 2017, PLM and LLF had their 28th annual graduation.
 It's exciting to see the transformation that God is doing in their lives.